 Python

 Python bindings wrapping the Rust toolapi crate via PyO3 and Maturin.
-Provides a native call() function and pure-Python dataclass wrappers for all Value types.
+Provides a native call() function for invoking tools, run_server() for writing tools in Python, and pure-Python dataclass wrappers for all Value types.

 Installation